 bonus demonstration 2: 50,000 CHF (bonus Prize 2)

-The above stated amounts may evolve during the course of the competition if additional resources are mobilized to that effect.
+The above stated amounts may evolve during the course of the Competition if additional resources are mobilized to that effect.
 The official currency in which prizes are stated and awarded is the Swiss Franc.
-The organizers intend to organize an award ceremony during which Prizes for any successfully completed challenge tasks will be delivered.
+The Organizers intend to organize an award ceremony during which Prizes for any successfully completed challenge tasks will be delivered.

-The Organizers reserve the right to deliver these awards with full or partial associated prize funds for any major accomplishment towards the main aims of the challenge within reasonable tolerance of the Challenge Guidelines.
-Likewise, the organizers also reserve the right to award only a fraction or none of the prize funds if one or all of the missions were completed according to the present Guidelines, but through the use of any one technology that is not fully scalable to a polar-wide, cost-effective, under-ice, autonomous observation network.
+The Organizers reserve the right to deliver these awards with full or partial associated prize funds for any major accomplishment towards the main aims of the Challenge within reasonable tolerance of the Challenge Guidelines.
+Likewise, the Organizers also reserve the right to award only a fraction or none of the prize funds if one or all of the missions were completed according to the present Guidelines, but through the use of any one technology that is not fully scalable to a polar-wide, cost-effective, under-ice, autonomous observation network.
+Partial award of prizes would in the majority of cases not take place before the regular termination of the Challenge (see Section 10 for details).
+Any decision to award or to not award a prize partially under these provisions is entirely, solely, and in final authority made by the Organizers and Challenge Judge Panel.

 The Organizer further reserves the full right, in its sole discretion, to cancel the Competition or adapt the Competition’s prize fund amount in case of withdrawal of one of its main sponsors or other unforeseen events which are not attributable to the Organizers and lead to the partial or total unavailability of the prize funds, including, but not limited to, changes in currency exchange rates and general force majeure.
 Similarly, the Organizer further reserves the full right, in its sole discretion, to augment these Prizes for special achievements, for example to recognize the additional difficulties of completing these missions in the Antarctic.
+Any such decision under these provisions is entirely, solely, and in final authority made by the Organizers and Challenge Judge Panel.

 For reasons related to contractual arrangements with some of the Challenge’s sponsors, the Prize money associated with any successful mission will not be awarded sooner than 1 Jan 2018, even if any of those missions are validated earlier.
 In general, transfer of the Prize money will be subject to common and reasonable administrative delay after mission validation through the Judge Panel.